mberlin123/Lab-Report-1/index.md

 ## Conclusion

 In conclusion, connecting to a server through VSCode and ssh is both convienent and useful!
+You can access files, run commands, and edit code from anywhere.
 Have fun and explore what you can do!